 In September 2016, a series of consultations took place in the country, facilitated by the APT and the Ministry of Justice, in collaboration with the NCHR and the Human Rights Implementation Centre of University of Bristol.
 The meeting brought together representatives from the government, state institutions, the judiciary, law enforcement agencies and correctional services, and civil society organisations.
 It was agreed that the NPM will be a unit within the NCHR.
 This meeting adopted a roadmap for NPM designation, including on the changes to the legal basis of the commission and reforms to its structure, governance, functioning and methods of work.
 The Ministry of Justice put in place a working group of representatives from MINIJUST (lead institution), the NCHR, the Rwanda Law Reform Commission, the Parliament, the National Public Prosecution Authority and Legal Aid Forum.
 This law was published in the Official Gazette and entered into force on the 17th of September 2018.

 The SPT visited Rwanda from 15–21 October 2017.
 The purpose of the visit was to advise national authorities on the establishment of the NPM and to visit a number of places of deprivation of liberty.
-The SPT suspended the visit on 20 October 2017.
-The SPT considered the authorities imposed serious obstructions during the visit, such as restrictions on access to several places of detention and confidentiality during interviews with detainees.
-The SPT also claimed it had concerns certain interviewees could face reprisals.
+The SPT suspended the visit on 20 October 2017, stating that it the authorities had imposed serious obstructions during the visit.

-The SPT member Satyabhooshun Gupt Domah is the SPT Focal Point for Rwanda.
+The SPT member who is the SPT Focal Point for Rwanda is available here.